 Skip to content

 Fireworks exposes open-weight and routed models through an OpenAI-compatible API.
-OpenClaw now includes a bundled Fireworks provider plugin.
+OpenClaw includes a bundled Fireworks provider plugin that ships with two pre-cataloged Kimi models and accepts any Fireworks model or router id at runtime.

 Terminal window